Freeman Thorp: Later life and death

-In addition to his artistic endeavors, Thorpe was elected to the Ohio House of Representatives in 1878, a position he held for four terms.
+In addition to his artistic endeavors, Thorp was elected to the Ohio House of Representatives in 1878, a position he held for four terms.
 He also served as a commander of the Ohio National Guard until 1885, and achieved the rank of colonel through his service.

 In the 1890s, he moved to Crow Wing County, Minnesota due to ill health, and began to farm trees on his land there.
 He also continued painting until his death.
 Arguably his most well-known work, a portrait of Abraham Lincoln, was commissioned by the United States Senate in 1920, and the painting hangs in the United States Capitol today.

-Thorpe died in Crow Wing County on October 20, 1922, at the age of 78.
+Thorp died in Crow Wing County on October 20, 1922, at the age of 78.

 Marriage and children

-Freeman Thorpe married Orlena Eggleston (1847-1919) in Geneva, Ohio in 1865.
+Freeman Thorp married Orlena Eggleston (1847–1919) in Geneva, Ohio in 1865.
 They had four children: